 Born and raised in Kenya, I permanently immigrated to the US in 1999.
 In addition to English, I speak Swahili and German and look forward to utilizing these languages as a nursing professional.
 I am enrolled in an MSN Degree Program at XXXX University, and I hope to begin your doctoral program at the University of XXXX in 2017.

 The University of XXXX is my first choice among DNP programs in Informatics because it has a particularly distinguished faculty and a most creative and inspiring curriculum.
 I could not be happier with my chosen field.
-I strongly feel that the University of XXXX is the optimal springboard to propel me to the cutting edge of service to society in health informatics, especially concerning remote patient monitoring and reporting.
+I strongly feel that the University of XXXX is the optimal springboard to propel me to the forefront of service to society in health informatics, especially concerning remote patient monitoring and reporting.

 My professional and personal growth has equipped me with the skills necessary to succeed in your DNP program and distinguished me as a well-rounded professional with multifaceted nursing experience.
 I have served as a Meditech and Epic super-user.
-I have developed very effective work processes for the health plan for which I work, improving production and timeliness, reducing errors, and enhancing patient outcomes.
+I have developed amazingly effective work processes for the health plan for which I work, improving production and timeliness, reducing errors, and enhancing patient outcomes.
 My work has been implemented in my department, and the processes I am developing are under consideration for implementation throughout Massachusetts and New Hampshire.